Design-Dude/ddBasecolor/README.md

 var my_red = new ddBasecolor('hsla(0, 100%, 50%, 0.5)');
 var my_red = new ddBasecolor('cmyk(0, 100, 100, 0, 0.5)');
 ```
-Without color specification the new ```ddBasecolor``` will be black opaque or black transparent if the _transparent_ keyword is used.
+Without colour specification the new ```ddBasecolor``` will be black opaque or black transparent if the _transparent_ keyword is used.
 ```
 var my_basecolor = new ddBasecolor();
 var my_basecolor = new ddBasecolor('transparent');
 ```
-Colors can also be created using these ```setter methods.``` Pass the appropriate comma seperated values with or without alpha channel.
+Colours can also be created using these ```setter methods.``` Pass the appropriate comma seperated values with or without alpha channel.
 ```
 var my_basecolor = new ddBasecolor();
 var my_red = my_basecolor.hex('#ff0000');